Friday, November 24, 2023

 (9) Studio Ghibli scene: One more bonus Youtube-inspired piece, this egg was inspired by the jelly gouache painting videos that I periodically watch, which are so ASMR and clean.
 The execution turned out way better than I expected (but the egg shape made it hard to maintain straight lines and stay centered overall).

 (10) Speckled robin's egg: I just wanted to put a regular egg in.
 I used the splatter technique, but didn't do it outside like I normally do, out of laziness, so suspect I'll be finding black specks around my dining room area for a bit...
+In hindsight, I wish I did both black and white speckles

-(12) Neon jelly: My favorite nail polish brand, Holo Taco, released fluorescent jelly nail polish this year, and one really aesthetic trend was to layer colors in a plaid pattern.
+(12) Neon jelly: My favorite nail polish brand, Holo Taco, released fluorescent jelly nail polish this year, and one aesthetic trend was to layer colors in a plaid pattern.
 I had to buy cheap craft store acrylic paint for this, so it really brought me back to the OG days of painting the same square five times to get opacity.
 The result is all bumpy, but I put real holographic nail polish on top, which smoothed it out slightly.
 The execution is unkempt but the egg is overall very cool.

 (13) Dragon scales: I dedicated some time to learning how to paint scales.
 I want to make scales even more glowy/shiny/dimensional next time, but I'm happy with how this turned out, and think a dragon egg in this nest is awesome.

 (14) Dewey beachhouse: Well, my dear friend and book buddy passed away this year, so I painted the view from her guest bedroom (where I always stayed) as an homage.
-We met when I was in first grade as part of a school reading program, and kept in touch through my childhood and then through her retirement in Dewey Beach.
+We met when I was in first grade as part of a school reading program, and kept in touch through my childhood and then through her retirement living in Dewey Beach.
 I'm sorry that I'm not better at naturalistic scenery, but the sunset is a callback to one of my paintings that she liked.
 I really treasured my time with her; may she rest in peace.

 "Nest Eggs"